- Further information

 Introduction and definition

 The word “Messapic” refers to the language and alphabet of the pre-Roman Augustan II region Apulia et Calabria, corresponding to modern Puglia.
 The epigraphs range chronologically from the middle of the 6th century to the end of the 2nd century B.C.
-In a narrow sense, the term refers only to the language and alphabet attested in the southern part of Apulia, beneath the line which goes from Taranto to Brindisi: the so-called Salentine peninsula.
-It is not yet clear if the spoken language was the same in the whole of Puglia, from the Gargano in the north to Leuca in the South, because of the scarcity of the inscriptions from the northern Daunia (moreover from a later period, i.e. the 4th century B.C. on).
-The incomplete alphabet coming from the Daunia also presents some variance in the letter sets compared to the Salentine alphabet, and are actually more similar to Hellenistic alphabetic types.
+In a narrow sense, the term refers only to the language and alphabet attested in the Salentine peninsula.
+It is not yet clear if the spoken language was the same in the whole of Puglia, from the Gargano in the north to Leuca in the South, because of the scarcity of the inscriptions from the northern Daunia and Peucetia, in northern Apulia (moreover coming from a later period, i.e. the 4th century B.C. on).
+The incomplete alphabet coming from the Daunia also presents some variance in the letter sets compared to the Salentine alphabet, and is more similar to Hellenistic alphabetic types.

 Go to the online resources.Online resources